strdavis/tetris-clone/README.md

 # tetris-clone

-A Tetris implementation for OSX written in C++ with SDL2 and SDL_GPU.
+A Tetris implementation for OSX written in C++ with SDL 2.0 and SDL_gpu.
 <br />
 Written as part of a larger project to create an engine for 2D games.
 <br /><br />